udevbe/greenfield/README.md

   This is a security measure so other Greenfield browser compositors can't simply connect to your compositor-proxy.
 To work with the demo compositor that we started earlier, you can simply use the value stated here (`test123`)

 For convenience, there is a demo setup that you can use.

+To build you need a set of dependencies.
+You can look at the [Docker image](https://github.com/udevbe/greenfield/blob/master/compositor-proxy/Dockerfile#L4) to see which ones you need.

 Inside `compositor-proxy`, run:
 - `yarn install`